 Please find further information about how we are working and prioritising our research during COVID-19 in the drop-down menus below.

 If you cannot find the information you are looking for, then please contact us.

 At the start of the pandemic, all routine research inspections, site and monitoring visits were paused.

-We recognise that the requirement for transparency, accountability and above all the safety of our research remains of vital importance and so we are putting in place additional risk assessments to enable essential visits to take place from September 2020.
+We recognise that the requirement for transparency, accountability and above all the safety of our research remains of vital importance and so we are putting in place additional risk assessments to enable some essential visits to take place from September 2020 onwards.

 However, please remember that in line with NUH and national guidance, non-essential visits to our hospitals are still restricted and this includes site visits/inspections of our research facilities.

 The majority of site visits will continue to be carried out remotely.
 We are introducing additional equipment to facilitate remote visits.